solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 * Epoch 1: (a1, B1) - SOME epoch 2 blocks have a root to this epoch
 * Epoch 2: (A1, b1)

-For the transition to be complete, (A1, b1), must root a block together in Epoch 1.
+For the primary transition to be complete, a block must be rooted in Epoch 1.
 Therefore block producers should continue picking **B1/b1** during epoch 2.

-For blocks propsed in epoch 2, **A1** may use **B1/b1**'s votes from epoch 1 and 2 for switching proofs.
+For blocks proposed in epoch 2, **A1** may use **B1/b1**'s votes from epoch 1 and 2 for switching proofs.

-For blocks propsed in epoch 2, all block producers should be following B1/b1 for fork weigt.
+For blocks proposed in epoch 2, all block producers should be following B1/b1 for fork weight.

-Optimistic confirmation is valid iff both vote 2/3+ on the same fork.
+Optimistic confirmation is valid only if both vote 2/3+ on the same fork.

 * Epoch 0: (a0, B1) - ALL epoch 2 blocks have a root to this epoch
 * Epoch 1: (a1, B1) - SOME epoch 2 blocks have a root to this epoch